adatechschool/reseau-social-php-reseau-social-php-ryo-walid-nicolas/README.md

 - **2/14/2024:** Finalized login functionality --> successful identification (using the SESSION superglobal), password comparison.
 Worked on adding comments via profile, but without success at the moment.

+- **2/15/2024:** Final day to fix any issues: fixed the login page, and the messaging features found on the wall.php.
+Project was presented and retro was finialised.

 ## Conclusion

 The project has progressed steadily, with key features implemented and bugs addressed.
 Future development will focus on enhancing user experience and addressing any remaining issues.